stepanenko/browser-info/README.md

 # Browser

 A web browser is a software application that allows users to access and navigate the World Wide Web.
+The first web browser, WorldWideWeb, later renamed Nexus, was created by Sir Tim Berners-Lee in 1990.
+The browser was released to the public in 1991, and it played a crucial role in the development of the World Wide Web

-The basic steps of how a web browser works:
+### The basic steps of how a web browser works:

 - User Input: